typegoose/mongodb-memory-server/docs/guides/quick-start-guide.md

 - having an `/etc/*-release` file that is compliant to the [OS-Release Spec](https://www.freedesktop.org/software/systemd/man/os-release.html) (and does not include `lsb`)
 - manually specify which version & system should be used

+## Choose the right package

+There are multiple packages for this project, here are the differences:

+- `mongodb-memory-server-core` is the main package, which dosnt have any hooks
+- `mongodb-memory-server` adds hooks to install on `yarn install` or `npm install` to install the latest package locally
+- `mongodb-memory-server-global` adds hooks to install on `yarn install` or `npm install` to install the latest package globally (into $HOME)
+- `mongodb-memory-server-global-X.X` adds hooks to install on `yarn install` or `npm install` to install MongoDB with version `X.X` globally (into $HOME)

 ## Normal Server

 *needs to be extended*